 McCollum got his start in college coaching as a graduate assistant at Northwest under head coach Steve Tappmeyer, who he would eventually replace.
 During his two seasons as a graduate assistant, Northwest went 58-8 and returned to the Elite Eight for the second time in program history.

 As a player, McCollum helped lead the Bearcats to a 51-12 record, including a 29-3 mark during the 2001-02 campaign that culminated with the first Elite Eight appearance in Northwest history.
 It also marked the first time the Bearcats swept the MIAA regular season and tournament titles as they lost a heartbreaker to Southern Indiana in the Elite Eight.

 A native of Storm Lake, Iowa, McCollum began his college career at North Iowa Area Community College where he was a two-time all-region performer before transferring to Northwest.

 McCollum earned his bachelor’s degree in finance before earning a master’s degree in athletic administration, both from Northwest.
-He and his wife, Michelle, are the parents of one son, Peyton.
+He and his wife, Michelle, are the parents of two sons, Peyton and Tate.

 |Northwest Missouri State University|